A Responsible Retailer

 Honesty and clarity

 We encourage healthy eating and provide full nutrition information panels to help our customers plan their diet each day.
-We also label our fruit and vegetables with a ‘5 A Day’ logo, to remind our customers of the importance of consuming these as part of a healthy diet, and aim to provide an at-a-glance guide to the number of portions contained in each pack.
+Where possible, we also label our fruit and vegetables with a ‘5 A Day’ logo, to remind our customers of the importance of consuming these as part of a healthy diet, and aim to provide an at-a-glance guide to the number of portions contained in each pack.
 We gave our full support to the Department of Health’s Responsibility Deal on Fruit and Vegetables in November 2012, designed to help people consume their ‘5 A Day’, and pledged to offer coupon deals on fruit and vegetables, increase their promotion to our customers using new website and social media features, and to introduce new fruit and vegetable products.

 Full information about allergies is provided on our packs, and our policy is outlined here